Chase Sapphire Reserve Versus Preferred – Which Is Best?

 Why Chase Sapphire Preferred Versus Reserve

-The reason to choose Chase Sapphire Preferred is the lower annual fee and more significant sign-up bonus.
+The reason to choose Chase Sapphire Preferred is its lower annual fee and a larger sign-up bonus.

-You will earn more points when you sign up but the points redemption value is less, and you lose the premium benefits of Priority Pass and TSA PreCheck or Global Entry Application Fee.
+You will earn more points when you sign up, but the points’ redemption value is lower, and you lose the premium benefits of Priority Pass and the TSA PreCheck or Global Entry Application Fee.

 Chase Sapphire Reserve Portal